rainfly123/cliveserver/README.md

 =========
  The input format could be TS over TCP, FLV over TCP, output could be HLS segment, HDS segment Http+TS, Http+FLV and RTMP.
- If you want to use rtmp , you should install nginx-rtmp-module, cliveserver just demux the input stream ,then send it out to nginx-rtmp server.
+ If you want to use rtmp out, you should install nginx-rtmp-module, cliveserver just demux the input stream ,then send it out to nginx-rtmp server.
+ If you wanto user rtmp input, you should install rtmpdump firstly.